Scott Allen Hatteberg

 - Born December 14, 1969 in Salem, OR USA

 He began his major league career as a catcher for the Boston Red Sox.
 His career was resurrected by the Oakland Athletics as an everyday first baseman without power.
-He is featured in the book Moneyball.
-He played a key role in the A's 20-game winning streak in the season memorialized in the book (2002), as he hit the walk-off homer that gave the A's win #20.
+He is featured in the book and feature film Moneyball, and is (at this time) the only big leaguer to have been played on the big screen by Chris Pratt.
+He played a key role in the A's 20-game winning streak in 2002, memorialized in both book and film, as he hit the walk-off homer that gave the A's win #20.

 In 2011-2013, Hatteberg was a Special Assistant to Baseball Operations for the Oakland A's.
 In 2012, he replaced Ray Fosse for 20 games on A's television broadcasts.